Motor vehicle collisions

 Get the witnesses names, addresses and telephone numbers, as these may be needed if a question of liability arises.

 Photos: Take photos of the scene of the collision if you have a camera.
 These should include photos of the vehicles before they are moved.

 Garda details: You should get the name or number of the Garda to whom the collision is reported.
 You may need to ensure that a Garda report has been filed for insurance purposes.

 Write down what happened: You should write down an account of all relevant facts connected to the collision as soon as possible afterwards.
 Sign and date your account (including the time) when it is completed.

 Uninsured or unidentified cars: If you want to claim compensation where you are involved in an accident with an uninsured or unidentified car, contact the Motor Insurer's Bureau of Ireland (MIBI).
 MIBI also deals with claims from foreign drivers in Ireland or Irish drivers abroad.

 More information: For more advice on what to do at the scene of an accident, see the Rules of the Road (pdf).

 When a serious road traffic collision occurs, causing a serious or fatal injury, there will be an investigation by the Gardaí and possibly the coroner.
 It may involve an inquest and even a criminal prosecution.

-PARC Road Safety Group has published Finding your way (pdf).
-It is a guide for victims where the driver under suspicion of having caused a fatal or serious injury collision has survived and may face a criminal prosecution.
+PARC Road Safety Group has published Finding Your Way (pdf).
+It is a guide for victims where the driver suspected of having caused a fatal or serious injury collision has survived and may face criminal prosecution.